-To retrieve vertical information about atmospheric composition on board a balloon, solar absorption by atmospheric trace gases is measured during sunrise and sunset (called an occultation measurement).
+To retrieve vertical information about atmospheric composition from a balloon-borne FTS, solar absorption by atmospheric trace gases is measured during sunrise and sunset.
 We must, then, have a reliable method of ensuring that the sun is properly directed into the instrument.
 This requires a solar tracker.

-Sunset or sunrise on a balloon platform at an altitude of, say, 40 km, would cover a set of elevation angles from $-6^{\circ}$ , when the sun is just at the horizon to 0 degrees, when the sun is at a 90° zenith angle.
+Sunset or sunrise on a balloon platform at an altitude of, say, 40 km, would cover a set of elevation angles from $-6^{\circ}$ , when the sun is just at the horizon, to 0 degrees, when the sun is at a 90° zenith angle.
 For a tangent height, $H_t$ , radius of the Earth, $R_e$ , balloon height, $H_b$ , and the elevation angle, $\theta$ , as in Figure 3.9, we have the relation:

-Figure 3.9: Occultation solar angle geometry.
+Figure 3.9: Occultation solar angle geometry